 The seminar will culminate with a 12-day trip to Istanbul, Turkey.
 All students enrolled in the course are expected to participate in the trip.
 The trip will begin immediately after the final exam period, departing on May 12 and returning on May 23.
 The cost of the trip will be covered by the College.

 Limited to 12 Amherst College students.
 Open to sophomores and juniors.
 Admission with consent of the instructors.
 Enrollment is by written application only, with an interview process to follow in fall 2017.
 Preference given to students who have prior course work in Middle East studies.
-Spring semester.
+Omitted 2018-19.
 Professors Dole and Ringer.2017-18: Offered in Spring 2018